-Debonding is inherently the fracture of concrete in the cover layer, and its studyany review should start from concrete fracture studies.
+Debonding is inherently the fracture of concrete in the cover layer, and its study should start from concrete fracture studies.
 Concrete fracture has been studied for half a century, but is still considered difficult and debatable.
 A main objective of concrete fracture study is to determine the concrete fracture energy G_f and the factors that affect it.
-Various tests, e.g. three-point-bend (TPB) test and wedge-split test, have been used to determine $G{\rm f}$.
-The cohesive crack model by Hillerborg (1985) and the crack band model by Bazant & Oh (1983, 1985), together with various modifications, are commonly used to interpret the test results and identify the influencing factors.
+Various tests, e.g. three-point-bend (TPB) test and wedge-split test, have been used to determine G{f} .
+The cohesive crack model together with various modifications, are commonly used to interpret the test results and identify the influencing factors [1-3].
 It is now well recognised that G_f depends on the aggregate properties and varies with fracture propagation, however, there is little understanding of the exact variation of G_f .
 Furthermore, the debates on the most fundamental concepts in concrete fracture such as size of fracture process zone (FPZ) and fracture modes are far from resolved.
-As a result, except for the concrete G_f value obtained from centre-notched TPB test for relatively small specimens, which is claimed to obtain a Mode I G_f (commonly around 0.07-0.2 N/mm, Bazant & Becq-Giraudon (2002)), there are no agreed G_f values for concrete.
-Meanwhile, the fracture approach using an energy criterion has been widely used in debonding studies such as Guan & Burgoyne (2012), Achintha & Burgoyne (2008), Gunes et al. (2009), Carpinteri et al. (2009), and Rabinovitch (2004), where a constant G_f value from conventional Mode I concrete fracture, around 0.062~0.15 N/mm, was used for debonding consideration for beams of different size, and showed good agreement with experiments.
+As a result, except for the concrete G_f value obtained from centre-notched TPB test for relatively small specimens, which is claimed to obtain a Mode I G_f (commonly around 0.07-0.2 N/mm [4]), there are no agreed G_f values for concrete.
+Meanwhile, the fracture approach using an energy criterion has been widely used in debonding studies [5-9], where a constant G_f value from conventional Mode I concrete fracture, around 0.062~0.15 N/mm, has been used for debonding consideration for beams of different size, and showed good agreement with experiments.
 Is this just a coincidence?

 Debonding fracture has been considered as Mode I (peel-off), II (slip-off) and "mixed" by different researchers, and the corresponding G_f is found to be very different using different test setups.
-A majority of the literature has claimed that debonding fracture is mode II, and uses a bond slip test to determine the fracture energy, e.g. Carloni & Subramaniam (2010), and Mazzotti et al. (2008).
+A majority of the literature has claimed that debonding fracture is mode II, and uses a bond slip test to determine the fracture energy [10,11].
 This Mode II fracture energy ranges from 0.5~2 N/mm and is much greater than the value used in above.
-More interestingly, the higher G_f value has not been used, even by the works that claim debonding is a Mode II fracture, e.g. in Gunes et al. (2009), Carpinteri et al. (2009), and Rabinovitch (2004).
+More interestingly, this higher G_f value has not been used, even by the works that claim debonding is a Mode II fracture [6-8].
 Very limited peel-off tests could be found for debonding fracture as Mode I and mixed mode.
-Plate peel-off tests were used to obtain a Mode I or mixed mode G_f ranging from 0.05~0.3

-N/mm, such as in Karbhari & Engineer (1996), Lyons et al. (2002) and Tuakta & Buyukozturk (2011).
-Qiao & Wu (2004) and Lau & Buyukozturk (2010) conducted modified centre-notched TPB tests to determine the Mode I peel-off debonding fracture energy, giving values in the range of 0.05~0.15 N/mm-in.
+Plate peel-off tests were used to obtain a Mode I or mixed mode G_f ranging from 0.05~0.3 N/mm, [12-14].
+Modified centre-notched TPB tests are used to determine the Mode I peel-off debonding fracture energy, giving values in the range of 0.05~0.15 N/mm [15,16].
 The debonding fracture energy values from Mode I and mixed mode TPB or peel-off tests are similar, and close to the corresponding fracture energy for bulk concrete, which is much lower than the Mode II debonding energy from bond-slip tests.
 It is evident from the fracture energy that debonding is similar to an opening fracture rather than a slip-off fracture.
-Furthermore, the debonding phenomenon is peel-off rather than slip-off.
-Since there exist limited test datas for the peel-off debonding fracture energy, it was necessary to conduct debonding fracture tests to further study the real debonding fracture resistance.
+Furthermore, the debonding fracture energy, it was necessary to conduct debonding fracture tests to further study the real debonding fracture resistance.